-Saratoga Casino Holdings of New York on Monday announced it was granted a gaming license by the Pennsylvania Gaming Control Board.
+Saratoga Casino Holdings (SCH) of New York on Monday announced it was granted a gaming license by the Pennsylvania Gaming Control Board.
 SCH now holds gaming licenses for non-tribal casinos in four states, including New York, Mississippi, Colorado and Pennsylvania.

 “As a third-generation, family-run business with more than 80 years in the horse racing industry and 20 years in casino, hotel, and entertainment operations, we are extremely proud to receive our Pennsylvania gaming license,” SCH CEO Sam Gerrity said in a statement.
 “This milestone further expands our diversification within the gaming industry and reflects our long-standing commitment to operating best-in-class gaming facilities.
 Our strategy is centered on building strong relationships with our customers, team members, and the communities we serve.”